René-Robert Cavelier, Sieur de La Salle

-Born in Rouen, France, on November 22, 1643, René-Robert Cavelier, Sieur de La Salle was an explorer best known for leading an expedition down the Illinois and Mississippi rivers, claiming the region watered by the Mississippi and its tributaries for France, and naming it Louisiana after King Louis XIV.
-His last expedition was to invade and conquer part of the Spanish province of Mexico, which failed and cost La Salle his life.
+Born in Rouen, France, on November 22, 1643, René-Robert Cavelier, Sieur de La Salle was an explorer best known for leading an expedition down the Illinois and Mississippi rivers.
+He claimed the region watered by the Mississippi and its tributaries for France and named it Louisiana after King Louis XIV.
+His last expedition to establish fur trading posts failed and cost La Salle his life in 1687.

 René-Robert Cavelier, Sieur de La Salle was born into a wealthy merchant family in Rouen, France, on November 22, 1643.
 When La Salle was 15, he gave up his inheritance to become a Jesuit priest.
 However, by age 22, La Salle found himself attracted to adventure and asked to be sent abroad as a missionary to join his brother, Jean, who had been in New France (Canada) for a year and was a priest of the Seminary of St. Sulpice.

 New Life in New France

 With no craft and no funds, La Salle was nearly destitute when he landed on the island of Montreal in 1667.
 He asked to be released from the Jesuit Society citing “moral weaknesses.”
 The Seminary of St. Sulpice had laid claim to areas on the island of Montreal and was granting land to settlers for protection against the Iroquois.
 Soon after his arrival, La Salle received a land grant.
 He quickly built a settlement, granted land to other settlers and initiated relations with the local natives.
 The Mohawks told him of a great river named the Ohio that flowed to the Mississippi and out to the sea.
 La Salle thus became obsessed with the idea of finding a river in North America that flowed to China.